sts10/phraze/readme.markdown

 The word lists from the Electronic Frontier Foundation (EFF) are [distributed under the Creative Commons Attribution 3.0 License](https://www.eff.org/copyright).

-The Orchard Street Wordlists are available under [the Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).
+All Orchard Street Wordlists are available under [the Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).